marcdotson/asc-training/README.md

 ### Project Management

-By project management I primarily mean keeping track of assigned tasks using the **Issues** tab on GitHub.
-We can have an ongoing conversation here about each specific issue and close it out when its completed or resolved.
+By project management I primarily mean keeping track of assigned tasks using GitHub’s **Issues**.
+We can have an ongoing conversation there about each specific issue and close it out when its completed or resolved.
 Be sure to tag collaborators you want to see the conversation (e.g., `@marcdotson`).
 Think of this as an email thread or Slack channel except all of the conversations are in one place, easily searchable, and